joharkhan99/hmpl/www/app/docs/introduction.md

 # Introduction

 🌐 hmpl is a small template language for displaying UI from server to client.
-It is based on _customizable_ requests sent to the server via [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and processed into ready-made HTML.
-The language is syntactically object-based and integrated with [JSON5](https://www.npmjs.com/package/json5).
-Reduce the size of your javascript files and display the same UI as if it was written in a modern framework.
+It is based on <em>customizable</em> requests sent to the server via <a href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API">fetch</a> and processed into ready-made HTML.
+The language is syntactically object-based and integrated with <a href="https://www.npmjs.com/package/json5">JSON5</a> and <a href="https://www.npmjs.com/package/dompurify">DOMPurify</a>.
+Reduce the size of your javascript files and display the same UI as if it was written in a modern framework and apply Server-Side Rendering, Static Site Generation, Incremental Static Generation (SSR, SSG, ISG) without robot indexing on any sites without Next.js, Remix, Nuxt.js!

 ## Example 1